Group-74/sunnyside/README.md

 ## Welcome! 👋

-Thanks for checking out this front-end coding challenge.
+Thanks for checking out our solution to this front-end coding challenge.
+We hope you like it!

 **To do this challenge, you need a basic understanding of HTML, CSS and JavaScript.**